-Welcome to the FP Logue Solicitor’s privacy notice.
+Welcome to the FP Logue’s data protection notice.

-FP Logue Solicitors respects your privacy and is committed to protecting your personal data.
-This privacy notice will inform you as to how we look after your personal data when visit us or use our website and tell you about your privacy rights and how the law protects you.
+FP Logue LLP respects your dáta protection rights and is committed to protecting your personal data.
+This notice will inform you as to how we look after your personal data when visit us or use our website and tell you about your rights and how the law protects you.

 This website and our services are not intended for children and we do not knowingly collect data relating to children.

-Fred Logue practising as FP Logue Solicitors is the controller and responsible for your personal data (collectively referred to as “we”, “us” or “our” in this privacy notice).
+FP Logue LLP is the controller and responsible for your personal data (collectively referred to as “we”, “us” or “our” in this notice).

 Our full details are: